hulkienesuysal/english/essay/Essay.md

 **Examples:**
 * **Definition:** _Stress is the reaction of our bodies to a threat.
 It can be positive or negative.
 Stress can affect us badly id it is negative. <ins> There are 3 causes of stress: 1, 2 and 3.</ins>_
-* Are you feeling stressed?
+* **Question:** Are you feeling stressed?
 Many people say that they suffer from stress these days.
-It is a huge problem. <ins>There are 3 caouses of stress: 1, 2 and 3.</ins>
+It is a huge problem. <ins>There are 3 causes of stress: 1, 2 and 3.</ins>
+* **General to specific:** Nowadays, many people suffer from stress.
+It's a common problem.
+Stress can lead to many problems if it is too much. <ins>There are several causes of stress: 1, 2 and 3.</ins>
+* **Past x Present:** In the past, people used to experience less stress.
+However, now they are experiencing more stress with the changing working conditions. <ins>There are a number of causes of stress: 1, 2 and 3.</ins>

 ---